Technigo/project-happy-thoughts/README.md

 I've mainly structured my project according to the "Waterfall" approach, i.e the fetches and posting are made in the App cononent.
 I the MessageList component the input data and a timestamp is printed out.
 In the MessageInput component the input form is created, wehere the user can type a message.
 The heartButton component prints out the "hear-button" for likes.
 It also fetches a url with likes-id.
 It sends props to the MessageList component, where the number of likes are updated and printed out.

+One thing I didn't manage to do was to catch error.
+The site wouldn't update when I put that in.
+I didn't have time to fix it before the project was due, but I'll work on that.

 Tech I've used:
 -React.js